Love Thy Nature: Synopsis

 An award-winning film narrated by Liam Neeson, Love Thy Nature points to how deeply we’ve lost touch with nature and takes viewers on a cinematic journey through the beauty and intimacy of our relationship with the natural world.
 The film shows that a renewed connection with nature is key both to our health and the health of our planet.

 Neeson is the voice of “Sapiens”, who, in the past few hundred years, has come to believe that we have transcended nature.
-Yet, “Biomimicry” scientists look to the natural world for the most brilliant cutting-edge inventions, social ecologists unveil how nature restores communities, and doctors are finding new ways in which nature heals the body, mind, and brain.
+Yet, “Biomimicry” scientists look to the natural world for the most cutting-edge inventions, social ecologists know how nature restores communities, and doctors are finding new ways in which nature heals the body, mind, and brain.

 The film's mission is to show how a renewed connection with nature is critical to one's personal health and the health of our planet.
 Sapiens' journey reveals how a relationship with nature ignites a sense of meaning and wonder so profound that it touches the very core of what it means to be human.